Debate on "Is the Infrastructure Sector Really Necessary?"

 As Mr. Ma stated, the infrastructure division exists to provide technology to the business division, and to do so, the following two prerequisites are necessary:

-Possess excellent technology
+Possessing excellent technology

 Leading business units and facilitating the use of technological excellence

-"Leading" business divisions?
+"Leading" business units?

 No core technology in the infrastructure sector?